syncfusion-content/maui-docs/MAUI/Maps/tooltip.md

 ### Apply data template selector for tooltip

-A data template selector can be customized to the appearance of each item with different templates based on specific constraints.
+A data template selector also can be used to customize the appearance of each item with different templates based on specific constraints.
 You can choose a DataTemplate for each item at runtime based on the value of data-bound property using DataTemplateSelector in [`ShapeTooltipTemplate`](https://help.syncfusion.com/cr/maui/Syncfusion.Maui.Maps.MapShapeLayer.html#Syncfusion_Maui_Maps_MapShapeLayer_ShapeTooltipTemplate).

 {% tabs %}